green business model navigator

-The private sector, as a job creator and innovation bearer, plays an important role implementing market-based approaches in the Green Economy by supporting sustainable business activities and championing green business start-ups.
-The promotion of green and inclusive business models is an effective way to combine entrepreneurship and market development objectives with environmental concerns and social issues.
+The private sector as a job creator and innovation bearer plays an important role to implement market-based approaches of the Green Economy by supporting sustainable business activities and green business start-up promotion.
+The promotion of ‘Green and Inclusive Business Models’ is an effective way to combine entrepreneurship and market development objectives with environmental concerns and with social issues.

 The Navigator was developed as part of a project with GIZ, funded by BMZ.